pilgr/Paper/README.md

 | Read 500 contacts         | 79       | 155      |          |

 ### Limitations
-* Circular references not supported
+* Circular references is not supported

 ### Apps using Paper
 - [AppDialer](https://play.google.com/store/apps/details?id=name.pilgr.appdialer) – Paper _initially_ has been developed to reduce start up time for AppDialer.
 Currently AppDialer has the best start up time in its class.
 And simple no-sql-pain data storage layer like a bonus.